bret-phillips9/sentiment-1/README.md

-This project produces a Quarto document that ingests a CSV file of tweets that have been labeled as possessing either good, bad, or neutral sentiment towards ChatGPT.
+This project produces a Quarto document with embedded R code that ingests a CSV file of tweets that have been labeled as possessing either good, bad, or neutral sentiment towards ChatGPT.

 The text of each tweet is converted into embeddings by (ironically) ChatGPT.